Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/ModellingProcedure.md

 $$ BuybackCost = {NumberOfBuybackOffers * MedianHousePrice} $$

 #### __2.2.2 Rent Subsidy Cost__
-The rent subsidy cost is similarly calculated, however as it is a subsidy for 6 months, only 30% of the rent price is paid and costs occur for the following 2 quarters.
+The rent subsidy cost is similarly calculated, however as it is a subsidy for 6 months, it is multiplied by 0.3 as only 30% of the rent price is paid and costs occur for the quarter in which the offer was accepted as well as the following quarter

-$$ RentSubsidyCost = {NumberOfRentOffers * MedianRentPrice} $$
+$$ RentSubsidyCost = {NumberOfRentOffers * MedianRentPrice * 0.3} $$